solacerxt/Saving-System_Unity/README.md

 * Easily save and load primitive objects, Dictionary and other [JsonUtility supported types](https://docs.unity3d.com/2020.1/Documentation/Manual/JSONSerialization.html)
 * Save and load complex data consiting of the supported types described above
 * Bind saving data to specific _game save_.
-This allows you to store global data (for the whole app) and local data for specific game save
+This allows you to store global data (for the whole app) and local data for specific saved game

 ## Installation